-Will a Binge Cycle Ruin all my Progress?
+Will a Binge Cycle Ruin All My Progress?
+A Salt Lake City Eating Disorder Therapist Explains

 Dealing with binge eating and trying to make progress means looking at the bigger picture, not just one binge episode.
-Recognize eating disorder recovery as more of a journey not just reaching an end goal.
-When you have a binge, it doesn't undo all the good things you've done.
-How you think about food matters a lot in these situations.
-Some people think if they mess up once, everything's ruined.
-However, you learn something about yourself, your triggers, and your feelings from the binge cycle.
-This information can be helpful in binge eating disorder treatment to help you understand yourself better.
+Many women in Salt Lake City who struggle with binge eating feel discouraged after a binge and worry that they have ruined all the progress they’ve made.
+Recovery from an eating disorder is more of a journey than a single end goal.
+When a binge happens, it does not erase the work you have already done.
+How you think about food and about yourself in these moments matters a lot.
+Some people believe that if they mess up once, everything is ruined.
+In reality, a binge episode can help you learn more about your triggers, your emotions, and what you may need in that moment.
+This kind of awareness can become an important part of binge eating disorder treatment in Salt Lake City and help you understand yourself more clearly.

-Getting over binge eating means changing how you see things.
-Being kind to yourself when things don't go well is important.
-Most people who struggle with binge eating disorder, experience so much shame about binging and about themselves in general.
-One of the most valuable practices you can take away from therapy is using more self-compassion.
+Moving forward from binge eating often involves shifting how you see these experiences.
+Being kind to yourself when things don’t go as planned is an important part of recovery.
+Many women who struggle with binge eating disorder carry a great deal of shame about bingeing and about themselves in general.
+One of the most valuable things people begin to practice in therapy is learning how to respond to themselves with more compassion instead of shame.

 When you're faced with a relapse into binge eating, self-compassion becomes your anchor.
 It's crucial to be kind to yourself during these challenging moments.
 Instead of berating yourself for slipping, understand that relapses are a natural part of recovery.
 Self-compassion means treating yourself with the same care and understanding you'd offer to a friend going through a tough time.
 Embrace the setback as an opportunity for learning and growth.
 It's a chance to understand your triggers better and reinforce your commitment to healing.
 Being gentle with yourself allows for the acknowledgment of the struggle without letting it define your progress.
 Through self-compassion, you can navigate these setbacks with resilience, patience, and a renewed determination to continue your journey toward a healthier relationship with food and yourself.